Myths about RV insulation

 Here’s what the myth says: “The skirting panels must be insulated and have a high R-value.”

-But the truth is that it’s not about R-value; it’s all about airflow!
+But the truth is that it’s not about R-value.
+It’s all about airflow!

 Skirting your RV stops cold air from flowing underneath your trailer floor, sucking away heat, and blowing it away.
 In other words, skirting allows the air itself to do the work!
-Leaking warm air heats the air, and the skirting traps it in place.
+Leaking warm air heats the air and the skirting traps it in place.

 To read about the pros and cons of all the different types of RV skirting, check out this article.